Gopal-Khadka/DevGram2/README.md

 ## To-Do 📝

 - [ ] Implement user authentication using Google and GitHub APIs.
-- [ ] Set up the database schema and establish a connection between the Node.js backend and MySQL.
+- [ ] Set up the database schema and establish a connection between the Node.js backend and MongoDB.
 - [ ] Design and develop the user interface using React and Bootstrap, ensuring responsiveness across devices.
 - [ ] Create the image sharing functionality, including the ability to upload, view, and comment on images.
 - [ ] Implement the like and comment features to enable user engagement.